Faculty Guide to Individual Development Plans (IDPs)

 - IDP workshops: The Graduate School of Biomedical Sciences’ Center for Biomedical Career Development (cBCD) offers instruction to guide trainees through the creation of their first IDP to all third year students in a 5-session mini-course.
 Students and postdocs who want similar support through later years of their training are welcome to attend annual workshops.

 - Local resources for setting and achieving goals: The cBCD website, developed through our NIH BEST grant to complement our IDP process and broader professional development training, offers resources to help trainees develop specific goals for their professional skills development, career exploration, or career preparation.
+A weekly e-newsletter highlights opportunities for professional development locally, regionally, and nationally.

 What is the research advisor’s role in the IDP process?